isc-projects/bind9/doc/arm/reference.rst

    ``fixed``
        Records are returned in the order they are defined in the zone file.

+       This value is deprecated and will be removed in a future release.

    .. note::

        The ``fixed`` option is only available if BIND is configured with